nent/nent/tools/docs/src/pages/routing/navigation/guided/tutorial.md

 Let’s first assume the data context is established and there is a persistent data store providing data to the view engine.

-> The data store is left generic on purpose, however, for our purposes, this would be experience data.
+> ℹ️ Note: The data store is left generic on purpose, however, for our purposes, this would be experience data.

 We are going to add a new strategy called **When**.
 The **When** visit strategy informs the navigation system to derive the strategy from the expression contained in the **When** property.
 The **When** expression evaluates to true or false.